ZinkWu/z-promise.js/README.md

 ## z-promise.js

-Has passed 70% of [aplus tests](https://github.com/promises-aplus/promises-tests) test cases, there are still problems in the `thenable` part, reading and learing.
+:v: Implemented in only 76 lines of code, has passed 100% of [aplus tests](https://github.com/promises-aplus/promises-tests) test cases